Gabinson200/MushroomML/README.md

-Lightweight CNN with depthwise-separable convolutions (MobileNet-mini style) Train in Keras/TensorFlow, use cross-entropy loss with label smoothing Quantize to INT8 using TensorFlow Lite (QAT if needed)
+Lightweight CNN with depthwise-separable convolutions (MobileNet-mini style) Train in Keras/TensorFlow, use cross-entropy loss with label smoothing Quantize to INT8 using TensorFlow Lite (QAT if needed) I will also test out different model architectures and sizes and use the best performing one.

 ### Deployment:
 Load quantized model as C array into ESP-IDF